 - 1. The HSC requires that a debriefing sheet includes: - a.
-Explanation of research goals and methods written in plain English without using technical terms - b.
-Suggestions for further reading (2-3 academic references), preferably from easily accessible journal articles (i.e., rather than book chapters) - c.
-Contact information (name/email/phone) for a faculty/graduate student who can discuss the research - 2.
+Explanation of research goals and methods (e.g., What is the main hypothesis and how did you test it?
+What will this study tell us about human psychology?) written in plain English without using technical terms. - b.
+Suggestions for further reading (2-3 academic references), preferably from easily accessible journal articles (i.e., rather than book chapters). - c.
+Contact information (name/email/phone) for a faculty/graduate student who can discuss the research. - 2.
 Changes to Debriefing Sheets: The Reviewer will detail changes that need to be made.
 They may send this information to the Pool Coordinator, who will communicate this with the Researcher.
-The Researcher is responsible for making the changes and sending the newly revised debriefing sheet to the Pool Coordinator, who will forward the documents to the Reviewer.
+The Researcher is responsible for making the changes and sending the newly revised debriefing sheet to the Pool Coordinator, who will forward the documents to the

+Reviewer.
 The Reviewer will send final approval to the Pool Coordinator.
 IRB reapproval is not needed for modifications to the debriefing sheet.